-This is an extended tour, so we added in this trip everything that a photographer would like to so capture in Romania.
+This is an extended photo tour, dedicated to both professional and beginner photographers, so we added in this trip everything that a photographer would like to so capture in Romania.
 We start in Maramures, continue with Bucovovina, then we spend a few days in Transylvania, and at the end of the trip we will explore the Danube’s Delta.
 Having this in mind, we will start the trip in Cluj (the international airport has good connections with major airports in Europe, and finish the tour in Bucharest.

 So, if the length of the trip is not fitting with your time here, we can trim the itinerary, so we can accommodate the time you have planned for your trip to Romania.
 For further details, please contact us or fill our custom tour form.

-We will decide together about the accommodation, but we suggest to choose small boutique hotels in the cities or guesthouses run by families in the countryside.
+We will decide together about the accommodation, but we suggest choosing small boutique hotels in the cities or guesthouses run by families in the countryside.

-The price starts from 1400 EUR/person.
-This price is valid for a group of 6 persons and for a price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
-Depending on the final itinerary, the type of accommodation you choose and the size of the group, the price can modify, so, for a personalised offer please contact us.
+The price starts from 1140 EUR/person.
+This price is valid for a group of 8 persons and for an average price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
+Please see below the price per person, depending on the group size.
+The hotels or guesthouses where we will stay will be chosen together; we will give you a few options and you will have the final word regarding the accommodation.
+Depending on the hotels you choose and the final itinerary, the price can change, so, for a custom offer please contact us.

-pick in Cluj, drive to Maramures region, arrive in one of the traditional villages of Maramures, where we will check-in at traditional house transformed into a guesthouse.
+We will meet you in Cluj, and then start the transfer to Maramures region, arrive in one of the traditional villages of Maramures, where we will check-in at traditional house transformed into a guesthouse.
 We will use the afternoon to stroll around the village, to meet the locals and observing them (we may see horse-driven carts, sheep, cows, people working their land).

-Early in the morning, we will go to the local church to observe the locals attending the Sunday mass.
-Then we will drive to Sapanata to visit the Merry Cemetery with its unique blue painted crosses.
+Early in the morning, we will go to the local church to observe the locals dressed in their traditional clothes attending the Sunday mass.
+Then we will drive to Sapanata to visit the Merry Cemetery with its unique blue-painted crosses.
 Then we will go to Sighet to visit the Memorial of the Victims of the Communist Regime (a former prison where the Communist Regime imprisoned the Romanian elite after WW2).
 In the afternoon we will drive to Barsana, to visit the monastery in the village.
 On the way back to our guesthouse we can stop along the route to capture different moments of the village life.

 We will visit the painted monasteries in Bucovina and have the possibility to capture the mountain landscape and the villages scattered around it.
 We can also visit the pottery workshop in Marginea, a village famous for its black ceramic unique in Romania.
 Overnight in our traditional guest house.

-Leave Bucovina, drive back to Transylvania, overt a few mountain passes.
+Leave Bucovina, drive back to Transylvania, over a few mountain passes.
 We can stop at Borgo Pass, where we can admire the view from an observation point near the monastery nearby.
-We will continue our drive to Colibita, a touristic resort built on the shore of a lake in the middle of the mountains.
+We will continue our drive to Colibita, a tourist resort built on the shore of a lake in the middle of the mountains.
 Then we will head to Targu Mures or Reghin where we will spend the night.
-Possibility to visit a violin factory to capture the manufacturing process..
+Possibility to visit a violin factory to capture the manufacturing process.

-Today we will visit Sighisoara, one of the last medieval citadel still inhabited, and then we will go to Viscri.
+Today we will visit Sighisoara, one of the last medieval citadels still inhabited, and then we will go to Viscri.
 Before reaching Viscri, we will stop at Rupea fortress, to admire the Transylvanian landscape from the top of it.
 Arrived in Viscri, we will take the horse-driven cart to the sheepfold (around 1 hour away), and there we will capture the moment of milking and the process of making the cheese.